Important

 local_dir_use_symlinks=False,

-token=<YOUR HF TOKEN>,
+token=<YOUR HF TOKEN>

 )

-Convert the Llama3-70B HF checkpoint into .nemo format Run the container using the following command:
+Convert the Llama3-70B HF checkpoint into .nemo format

-docker run --gpus device=1 --shm-size=2g --net=host --ulimit memlock=-1 --rm -it -v ${PWD}:/workspace -w /workspace -v ${PWD}/results:/results nvcr.io/nvidia/nemo:24.07 bash
+docker run --gpus device=1 --shm-size=2g --net=host --ulimit memlock=-1 --rm -it -v ${PWD}:/workspace -w /workspace -v ${PWD}/results:/results nvcr.io/nvidia/nemo:24.05 bash

-python /opt/NeMo/scripts/checkpoint_converters/convert_llama_hf_to_nemo.py \
+python /opt/NeMo/scripts/checkpoint_converters/convert_llama_hf_to_nemo.py --input_name_or_path=./llama3-70b-base/ --output_path=llama3-70b-base.nemo

-mkdir llama3-70b-base-nemo && tar -xvf llama3-70b-base.nemo -C llama3-70b-base-nemo
+tar -xvf llama3-70b-base.nemo -C llama3-70b-base-nemo/

-Convert NeMo Checkpoint to qnemo Format
+Convert NeMo Checkpoint to qnemo format

 “.nemo” versus “.qnemo”

-NeMo provides a Post-Training Quantization that allows you to convert regular .nemo models into a TensorRT-LLM checkpoint.
-These checkpoints are conventionally referred to as .qnemo checkpoints in NeMo.
-You can use these .qnemo
+NeMo also offers Post-Training Quantization workflow to convert regular .nemo models into a TensorRT-LLM checkpoint conventionally referred to as .qnemo checkpoints in NeMo.
+Such a checkpoint can be used with NVIDIA TensorRT-LLM library for efficient inference.

-Run Calibration to Generate the qnemo Model
+Running Calibration to Generate qnemo Model

 cd NeMo-Framework-Launcher/launcher_scripts